SSAFA Volunteer Knowledgebase

 Client/User devices

 Client or User devices are typically placed in the trusted care of employees.
-These would include laptops, mobile devices and peripherals.
+These typically include laptops, mobile devices and peripherals.
 As such, these devices must be:

 • Returned to IT no later than the day of termination to be securely cleared of user data, thoroughly checked out and subject to other IT processes.